+This linear function better reproduce the sharp rise of $\Delta\alpha$ (dashed lines in Fig. \ref{fig2}a-b) and gives cutoff thicknesses $t_\textrm{c}^{Pt}=\unit[2.4\pm0.2]{nm}$ and $t_\textrm{c}^{Pd}=\unit[5.0\pm0.3]{nm}$ for Pt and Pd, respectively.
+The linearization is ascribed to the presence of ferromagnetic order in the paramagnetic Pd, Pt spin-sink layers at the interface with the ferromagnetic Py.
+The linear trend extends beyond the thickness for which a continuous layer is already formed (less than \unit[1]{nm}), and, especially for Pd, far beyond the distance within the non-uniform, induced moment is confined (up to \unit[0.9]{nm}).
+In Ref. \citep{Ghosh2012a}, the cutoff $t_\textrm{c}$ in F/Cu/F heterostructures is proposed to be on the order of the transverse spin coherence length $\lambda_\textrm{J}$ in ferromagnetically ordered layers. $\lambda_\textrm{J}$ can be expressed in terms of the exchange splitting energy $J_{ex}$,

-In ref. \cite{ghoshPRL12}, we proposed that $t_c$ in ferromagnets is on the order of the the transverse spin coherence length $\lambda_J$.
-In terms of the exchange splitting, $\lambda_J= h v_g/2\Delta_{ex}$, where $v_g$ is the electronic group velocity at the Fermi level and $\Delta_{ex}$ is an exchange splitting energy.
-This form, found from hot-electron Mott polarimetry\cite{weberSci01} is expressed equivalently for free electrons as $\pi/|k^{\uparrow}-k^{\downarrow}|$, which is a scaling length for geometrical dephasing in spin momentum transfer\cite{stilesPRB02}.
-Electrons which enter the spin sink at $E_F$ do so at a distribution of angles with respect to the interface normal, traverse a distribution of path lengths, and precess by different angles (from minority to majority or vice versa) before being reflected back into the ferromagnet.
-For constant $v_g$, it is predicted that $t_C$ is inversely proportional to the exchange energy.
+where $v_g$ is the electronic group velocity at the Fermi level.
+This form, found from hot-electron Mott polarimetry \citep{Weber2001}, is expressed equivalently for free electrons as $\pi/|k^{\uparrow}-k^{\downarrow}|$, which is a scaling length for geometrical dephasing in spin momentum transfer \citep{Stiles2002}.
+Electrons which enter the spin-sink at E$_F$ do so at a distribution of angles with respect to the interface normal, traverse a distribution of path lengths, and precess by different angles (from minority to majority or \emph{vice versa}) before being reflected back into the pumping ferromagnet.
+For a constant $v_g$, it is therefore predicted that $t_\textrm{c}$ is inversely proportional to the exchange energy $J_{ex}$.

-For the Ni$_{81}$Fe$_{19}$/Pt and Ni$_{81}$Fe$_{19}$/Pd systems, we can estimate interfacial exchange coupling energies from induced magnetic moments in Pd and Pt.
-Equating interatomic exchange energy $J_{ex}^i$ and Zeeman energy for an interface paramagnetic atom, we have

-where $<M>$ is the thickness-averaged paramagnetic moment, $N_0$ is the single-spin density of states (in eV$^{-1}$at$^{-1}$), $F$ is the Stoner factor, and $t_p$ and $t_i=a/\sqrt{3}$ are the paramagnetic layer thickness and interface layer thickness.
-We make the simplifying assumption that all the magnetic moment is confined to the interface Pd or Pt layer and assume experimental bulk susceptibility parameters for $\chi_v$ of Pd and Pt, giving $J_{ex}^i=\textrm{83 meV}$ for Pd and $J_{ex}^i=\textrm{217 meV}$ for Pt.